Carlos Santana Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.15 team ERA ranks 13th across all league pitching staffs.
+- The Cubs have a 4.09 team ERA that ranks 13th among all league pitching staffs.

-- The Cubs surrender the ninth-fewest home runs in baseball (70 total, one per game).
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.